Roasted Red Pepper Hummus

 BBQ Pigs in a Blanket

 For ‘normal’ BBQ pigs in a blanket, I use Weber’s Original BBQ sauce.
 Any old-school flavored BBQ sauce works just fine.
 But for kicked up bites I use a spicier sauce.
-If I’m serving both spicy and non-spicy I’ll put a little table sign by them so people know which is which.
+If I’m serving both spicy and non-spicy I’ll put a little table sign by them.
+That way people will know which is which.

 Also try my southwestern pigs in a blanket.